DLXPlugins/simple-comment-editing/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Released 2014-02-06
+* Fixed an error where users were erroneously being told their comment was marked as spam

 = 1.1.0 =
 * Released 2014-02-05
 * Added JavaScript textarea save states when hitting the cancel button